vtexdocs/dev-portal-content/docs/guides/Getting-Started/orders-overview.md

 There are several actions a VTEX store can perform on orders.
 In the following sections, you will find the main actions related to a store’s order management routine.

+> This module may process personal or sensitive information.
+Learn more about how VTEX handles data privacy at our [Data privacy](https://developers.vtex.com/docs/guides/data-privacy) guide.

 ### Placing an order

 Placing an order involves the Order Management module and [Checkout](https://developers.vtex.com/vtex-rest-api/docs/checkout-overview).
 There are different paths to create orders.
 For more information about placing orders, see the links below.